Teal, Doves and Crappie: Three Reasons to Visit Colorado’s Eastern Plains in September

 Doves and teal may be two of the most challenging species to take on the wing, but hit or miss, both species have the ability to heat up a shotgun barrel.

 Doves and teal kick off Colorado’s fall bird-hunting seasons, with both seasons beginning in September.
-The mourning dove season opens Sept.
-1. Hunters should read the latest waterfowl brochure for teal seasons, as these dates vary from year to year.
+The mourning dove season opens in September.
+Hunters should read the latest waterfowl brochure for teal seasons, as these dates vary from year to year.

 Teal hunting is about as low maintenance as duck hunting gets.
 A dozen decoys of any species placed on one of the small potholes or stock ponds near the South Platte is really all you need to have success.
 Adding a spinning-wing decoy to the mix increases your chance of tricking the decoy-susceptible birds.

 Teal hunters should also pay close attention to the weather.
 Cold fronts during the season will push teal south, bringing an abundance of the migratory birds into eastern Colorado.
 And according to U.S. Fish and Wildlife Service estimates, 2013 should be a good year for hunters.

 For dove hunters, fast-paced hunts usually have three factors in common:

 - A plentiful food source (sunflowers, millet or other grain)

 - Nearby roosting sites (dead trees being a favorite)

 - Readily available water sources.

 Hunters who do some preseason scouting of state wildlife areas or Walk-In Access properties will find several spots where all three of these factors align.